Common Ground

 His compositions are exclusively published by Edition Peters (CF Peters Corporation).

-Allan Shawn
+Allen Shawn

 composer

-Composer and pianist Allan Shawn (b.
+Composer and pianist Allen Shawn (b.
 1948), grew up in New York City and moved to Vermont in 1985 to be on the music faculty of Bennington College.
 His musical works include much piano music; a Symphony; Two Concertos for Piano, and two for Cello; additional concertos for Violin, and for Oboe, and a Double Concerto for Clarinet and Cello; Music for string orchestra and other large ensembles; three Chamber Operas; Choral, Vocal and Chamber Music.
 Recordings of his work include four devoted to his piano music, including the CD Allen Shawn-Piano Music performed by pianist, Julia Bartha, and a double CD devoted to his five piano sonatas; several devoted to his chamber music; his Piano Concerto, performed by Ursula Oppens with the Albany Symphony, conducted by David Alan Miller; works performed by Palisades Virtuosi, the Chamber Music Conference and Composers Forum of the East, and the piano duo ZOFO; and his Chamber Opera The Music Teacher, composed to a libretto by his brother, playwright and actor, Wallace Shawn.
 Much of Shawn’s music is published by E.C.Schirmer.

 Shawn is also the author of four books: Arnold Schoenberg’s Journey; Wish I Could Be There; Twin; and Leonard Bernstein-An American Musician.